HomeBoard Resources

 Question 1: Does your management company receive any compensation from the vendors they recommend?

-This is the most important question — and you need a written answer, not a verbal one.
+You need a written answer, not a verbal one.
 Florida law now requires management companies to disclose in writing any financial interest they hold in vendors providing services to your Association.
-Ask for your management company’s current vendor disclosure list.
+Ask for your management company's current vendor disclosure list.

 Question 2: How are vendor bids solicited?

 For any significant repair or project, your management company should be obtaining a minimum of three competitive bids.
-The board should see all three bids — not just a single recommendation.
+The board should see all three — not just a single recommendation.

 Question 3: Who approves vendor contracts?